 615 Mill Street

 This 1901 cottage is one of the first bed and breakfasts on the coastside, offering opulent décor and period furnishings in a beautiful country garden setting.
-The current Innkeepers have owned the Mill Rose Inn for nearly 40 years, welcoming visitors into their beloved and charmed establishment for overnight stays, special events and business meetings.
+The Innkeepers welcome visitors into their beloved and charmed establishment for overnight stays, special events and business meetings.

 Nantucket Whale Inn